 Korman is a 2006 graduate of Kenyon College where she was part of four national championship teams.
 She was a seven-time All-American at Kenyon and served as team captain as a senior.
 She earned a Masters of Education with a concentration in guidance and counseling from Carthage in 2008.

 VANESSA WILLIAMSON - BATES COLLEGE - Asst.
 Coach

 • 2012 saw the return of Vanessa Williamson back to Maine - and Bates College.
 After a stellar career as Bates most decorated female swimmer (8x All-American), Vanessa headed to California to train for the Olympic Trials with Olympic Head Coach Dave Salo and the Trojan Swim Club.
-She trained alongside the likes of Rebecca Soni, Amanda Beard, and Jessica Hardy... and benefited greatly from the experience!
+She trained alongside Olympic legends like Rebecca Soni, Amanda Beard, and Jessica Hardy... and benefited greatly from the experience.
 After she wrapped up her career she found herself on deck coaching and distinguishing herself at the high school level the next four years.
-The 2013 Bates Swim Team welcomed Vanessa back to Bates and immediately benefited from her experiences a student athlete - and also her time in California both training and coaching.
+The 2013 Bates Swim Team welcomed Vanessa back to Bates and immediately benefited from her experiences a student athlete and coach.
 With a tremendous bank of knowledge and experience, Vanessa has had no problem connecting with all athletes and helping them improve.
 She has an eye for technique and training that is well beyond her years!